 Mr. Indyke earned a JD from Brooklyn Law School in 1981 where he was named to the Moot Court Honor Society.
 He received his BA, graduating magna cum laude, from the University at Albany in 1978.
 He was an adjunct professor at New York University for eleven years where he taught courses in Debtor/Creditor Law.

 Mr. Indyke frequently addresses creditor groups, corporate credit departments and many conventions and conferences regarding creditors' rights and bankruptcy matters.
 Mr. Indyke has been addressing the most significant changes to the United States bankruptcy laws over twenty years, engendered by the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
 He co-authored the two part article "New Bankruptcy Amendments: Major Changes Shift Leverage in Favor of Special Interests" appearing in the July/August and September 2005 issues of the ABF Journal, as well as the 2006 Journal of Bankruptcy Law and Practice.
 He has also co-authored the article "Ending the 'Hypothetical' vs. 'Actual' Test Debate: A New Way to Read Section 365 (c)(1)", which appeared in the April 2007 issue of the Journal of Bankruptcy Law and Practice.
 He co-authored an article for the American Bankruptcy Institute Journal titled "Views on Retailer Bankruptcies" in November 2008, and he co-authored an article appearing in the November/December 2010 issue of the ABF Journal entitled, "Saving the Brand: How Retailers Can Avoid Liquidation."
 He co-authored an article appearing in the October 2012 Intellectual Property & Technology Law Journal on a significant bankruptcy ruling impacting trademark licenses.
+He authored the article "U.S. Supreme Court says Secured Creditors have Unqualified Right to Credit Bid for Collateral in Chapter 11 Asset Sales" in the September 2013 issue of The Banking Law Journal.
 He has recently lectured credit groups in the sporting goods, footwear, food and drug, ski and winter goods, electronics, advertising and manufactured homes industries at various presentations throughout the country on the new bankruptcy amendments, the impact of second lien debt on restructurings, growth of hedge fund and private equity investment, cross-border insolvencies and the prospects for the reorganization of companies in the challenging economic climates.
 He was recently a panelist with sitting bankruptcy judges of the 7th Annual Association of Insolvency & Restructuring Advisors Conference and of the American Bankruptcy Institute's - Delaware Views from the Bench and Bar.
 Mr. Indyke was inducted into the Global Credit Services Hall of Fame in 2006.

 Mr. Indyke is admitted to practice before the U.S. Court of Appeals for the First and Second Circuits, the U.S. District Court for the Northern, Eastern and Southern Districts of New York, the Eastern District of Wisconsin and New York State.
 He is a member of the New York State Bar Association, the American Bar Association and the American Bankruptcy Institute.